codefox-inc/sparkn-contracts/README.md

 ## Notes

 -   We have designed the protocol by using a lot of immutable variables.
 So it is supposed that there is no state variable collision in the system.
 If you find any issue, please report.
+-   The reason we chosse to use the proxy and implementation pattern is because this can reduce a lot of gas with only deploying the proxy contract with minimal size for each contest.

 ## Sequence Diagram of the Protocol